croner-i-web/progression-framework/frameworks/engineering/quality.md

         - "Organise and optimise own work and learning"
         - "Can support multiple streams of delivery"
         - "Capable of releasing code changes into production"
-        - "Learn Bright product behaviours"
+        - "Learn Croner-i product behaviours"
       - level: 2
         criteria:
         - "Analyses features, understands impact of change.
 Can analyse what areas will be affected by a change"